wp-plugins/subscriber/readme.txt

 == Description ==

 The Subscriber plugin is an exclusive add-on for the Sender Plugin by BestWebSoft.
 This plugin allows your site visitors to subscribe for newsletters, coming from your website.
-It is a simple and effevtive tool for businessmen as well as for those people who just want to share their ideas with others.
+It is a simple and effective tool for businessmen as well as for those people who just want to share their ideas with others.
 Moreover, it has minimum settings but maximum feedback.

 http://www.youtube.com/watch?v=ytjxGd4hXDU